grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/Seadix-pointer/README.md

 SeaDix
 ======

 A radix trie implemented in C++ and exposed to Node.js via N-API.
 This repository is experimental.
+This version is more raw, which means it is more faithful to the classic implementation.
+This uses pointers to connect everything, without pooling, so yes, I am working on a proper pooled SeaDix Build.

 What this is
 -------------